monstagorilla/otdata/docs/requestStructure.md

 `GET /live-data/123`: The server cannot map the transmitted URI to a resource.

 - `412 Precondition Failed`: If the client has indicated preconditions in its headers which the server does not meet.
 Example:
-`PUT /shipments/123`: The transmitted ETag header doeas not match the latest ETag.
+`PUT /shipments/123`: The transmitted ETag header does not match the latest ETag.
 - `415 Unsupported Media Type`: If the media format of the requested data is not supported by the server, so the server is rejecting the request.
 Example:
 `POST /shipments`: The request body is not of the `application/json` MIME type.
 - `428 Precondition Required`: If the origin server requires the request to be conditional.
 Example: